 Maintaining the Big Wheel on Central Pier

 It’s a familiar landmark on Blackpool seafront.
-But, standing over the sea and beach, the Big Wheel is very exposed to the weather.
-So it’s taken to pieces every few years, cleaned, inspected, maintained and replaced, to turn again for another season.
+But rising high over the sea and beach it’s also very exposed to the weather.
+Which means that every few years it needs dismantling, cleaning, inspecting and maintaining.
+Then it’s all replaced, to turn again for another season.

 The local starlings love the Big Wheel though!
 It’s one of their perches for the thousands and thousands of them that fly in Blackpool’s famous starling murmurations each year.